instagram

 Credits

-Concept: Interrobang Play Devising: Christiane Kühl, Till Müller-Klug, Nina Tecklenburg and Team Performance: Christiane Kühl, Nina Tecklenburg, Artificial Intelligences Dramaturgy: Lea Goebel, Anna Krauß Collaboration Dramaturgy: Lara Domke Creative Coding: Manus Nijhoff, Florian Fischer Stage and Video: Theresa Reiwer Video: Alexandre Silveira Costume: Birke van Maartens Music: Friedrich Greiling Graphics: Jürgen Fehrmann, Julia Elger Technical Direction & Lighting Design: Dirk Lutz Production Management: ehrliche arbeit, Sandra Klöss Head of Communication: Alexandra Lauck Social Media: Selma Böhmelmann Public Relations: Tina Ebert.
+Concept: Interrobang Play Devising: Christiane Kühl, Till Müller-Klug, Nina Tecklenburg and Team Performance: Christiane Kühl, Nina Tecklenburg, Lara Domke, Artificial Intelligences Dramaturgy: Lea Goebel, Anna Krauß Collaboration Dramaturgy: Lara Domke Creative Coding: Manus Nijhoff, Florian Fischer Stage and Video: Theresa Reiwer Video: Alexandre Silveira Costume: Birke van Maartens Music: Friedrich Greiling Graphics: Jürgen Fehrmann, Julia Elger Technical Direction & Lighting Design: Dirk Lutz Production Management: ehrliche arbeit, Sandra Klöss Head of Communication: Alexandra Lauck Social Media: Selma Böhmelmann Public Relations: Tina Ebert.

 Production: Interrobang.
 Co-production: HAU Hebbel am Ufer, Schlachthaus Theater Bern.
 Funded by Berliner Senatsverwaltung für Kultur und Gesellschaftlichen Zusammenhalt und durch Mittel des Hauptstadtkulturfonds.